AlecRust/brevwoo/README.md

 Allows connecting each WooCommerce product to any number of Brevo lists.

-When a customer completes an order, they are added to the selected lists.
+When a customer purchases the product, they are added to the selected lists.

 ## Features

--   Adds customer to selected Brevo lists for a given product when order is completed
+-   Customer added to selected Brevo lists for a given product when purchased
--   Includes customer email, first name, and last name in the Brevo contact
+-   Configuration of when during checkout the customer is added to Brevo
--   Includes order ID, price and date as [transactional attributes](https://help.brevo.com/hc/en-us/articles/10635646979218-Create-and-manage-transactional-attributes)
+-   Customer name and email attributes included in the created Brevo contact
--   Simpler and more reliable than the JS [Brevo Tracker](https://developers.brevo.com/docs/getting-started-with-brevo-tracker) at what it does
+-   [Transactional attributes](https://help.brevo.com/hc/en-us/articles/10635646979218-Create-and-manage-transactional-attributes) included in the created Brevo contact

 ## Installation